Making the Web Developer’s Pilgrimage

 * That’s the current page count of the HTML standard’s official PDF export, and it just recently changed, largely because of reformatting of the PDF.
 With the old formatting, like in August, the standard had “only” about 1,300 pages.

-† Close to no, meaning very few.
+†Close to no, meaning very few.
 I recall polls on Twitter about this, including one of my own, but owe you to retrieve and share the respective data points.

 About Me

-I’m Jens, and I’m an engineering lead and author.
-I’ve worked as a technical lead for companies like Google and as an engineering manager for companies like Miro, I’m close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.
+I’m Jens (long: Jens Oliver Meiert), and I’m a web developer, manager, and author.
+I’ve worked as a technical lead and engineering manager for small and large enterprises, I’m a contributor to several web standards, and I write and review books for O’Reilly and Frontend Dogma.

-I love trying things, not only in web development, but also in other areas like philosophy.
-Here on meiert.com I share some of my views and experiences.
+I love trying things, not only in web development and engineering management, but also in other areas like philosophy.
+Here on meiert.com I share some of my experiences and views.
+(I value you being critical, interpreting charitably, and giving feedback.)